Judas Iscariot: Betrayal of Jesus

 There are several explanations as to why Judas betrayed Jesus.
 In the earliest account, in the Gospel of Mark, when he goes to the chief priests to betray Jesus, he is offered money as a reward, but it is not clear that money is his motivation.
 In the Gospel of Matthew account, on the other hand, he asks what they will pay him for handing Jesus over.
 In the Gospel of Luke and the Gospel of John, the devil enters into Judas, causing him to offer to betray Jesus.
 The Gospel of John account has Judas complaining that money has been spent on expensive perfumes to anoint Jesus which could have been spent on the poor, but adds that he was the keeper of the apostles' purse and used to steal from it.
+According to some, Judas thought he could get the money for betraying Jesus without Jesus being killed as he would escape as he had done many times before.

 One suggestion has been that Judas expected Jesus to overthrow Roman rule of Judea.
 In this view, Judas is a disillusioned disciple betraying Jesus not so much because he loved money, but because he loved his country and thought Jesus had failed it.
 Another is that Jesus was causing unrest likely to increase tensions with the Roman authorities and they thought he should be restrained until after the Passover, when everyone had gone back home and the commotion had died down.